This post may contain affiliate links. Please read my disclosure for more info.

 With baby’s arrival right around the corner, this final stage is all about wrapping things up and preparing to meet your adorable new baby.

-First up on your third trimester to-do list?
-Get your hospital bag packed up and ready to go.
+Make sure your hospital bag is all packed and ready to go.

 The third trimester can be unpredictable.
 Sometimes baby shows up 2 weeks before your due date.
 Sometimes it’s a few days after.